Lifejackets are the most important piece of safety equipment on any recreational vessel.

 - When there is a significant likelihood that the vessel may be capsized or swamped by waves, or the occupants of the vessel may fall overboard or be forced to enter the water

 Servicing inflatable lifejackets

 The emergence of affordable, comfortable and stylish lifejackets is a major step forward in boating safety.
-Inflatable lifejackets are growing rapidly in popularity because of their convenience and affordability.
+Inflatable lifejackets are rapidly gaining popularity because of their convenience and increasing affordability.

-As lifejackets spend much time in a harsh boating environment where they are often exposed to heat, sun and salt, they are subject to damage.
-One aspect of inflatables that boaters are often unaware of is that Roads and Maritime requires inflatable lifejackets to be serviced at least annually, unless the manufacturer specifies and permits a longer period.
+As lifejackets spend so much time in a harsh marine environment where they are often exposed to heat, sun and salt, they are subject to damage.
+One aspect of inflatables that boaters are often unaware of is that NSW regulations require inflatable lifejackets to be serviced at least annually, unless the manufacturer specifies and permits a longer period.

 Some manufacturers require you to have your lifejacket serviced by them or by an authorised agent.
-This will ensure that the jacket is in good working order and functions properly.
+This will ensure it remains in good working order and functions properly.

 When the lifejacket is serviced, checks will be carried out to ensure the bladder, reflective tapes, buckles and straps are in working order and that the inflation system and oral inflation tube are operating correctly.
 Contact the manufacturer or the place of purchase for further details.

 Some manufacturers allow you to 'self service' your lifejacket, provided you do so in accordance with their instructions.

 If the manufacturer allows self servicing you should be competent to do so.
 Otherwise you should get it serviced professionally, which is a higher level of inspection and replacement of parts than 'self service'.